This Longines dress watch came in for me to take a look at. It has a Longines 280 movement.

 I’ve cleaned and lubricated the movement, fitted a new winding stem and a new crown.
 I’ve also fitted a new crystal.

 Sadly, this Longines still doesn’t run.
-A lot of parts are getting more and more rare every day.
+A lot of parts are getting more and rarer every day.
 Besides the skill and know-how, you also need access to the correct parts to repair or restore a vintage watch.
 Some parts are ridiculously expensive if you can find them.
 Other parts are just obsolete and you can’t find them anywhere.
 The fact that the Swatch group has stopped selling parts to independent repairers doesn’t help at all.

 Did you have some watch projects that didn’t go as planned as well?
 Do you have some tips on how to get the correct main barrel for this Longines with caliber 280?
 Let me know in the comments below.